Xia-Yijie/Xponge/README.md

 ## Installation

 Xponge can be used on all operating systems (Windows/Linux/MacOS).
+Some functions to do the quantum chemistry calculations can not be used on Windows because `pyscf` is not available on Windows.

 ### 1. pip install